210726-Enterprise/demos/project_requirements/project-1.md

 - [ ] Generated Jacoco reports that display coverage metrics
 - [ ] Usage of the java.util.Stream API within your project
 - [ ] Custom ORM source code should be included within the web application as a Maven dependency
-- [ ] Continuous integration pipelines that builds some main branch each project (the ORM and the web app, separately)

 ## Bonus Features